Education Health and Care Needs Assessments and Plans

 Hearing your views, and the views of your child or young person, is an important part of the review process.
 Your child’s wishes and feelings must be taken into account.

-The makes clear that from the last academic day of the school year in which a young person reaches the age of sixteen (year 11 onwards), the local authority and other agencies should normally engage with the young person, rather than the parent.
+The SEND Code of Practice makes clear that from the last academic day of the school year in which a young person reaches the age of sixteen (year 11 onwards), the local authority and other agencies should normally engage with the young person, rather than the parent.
 It is the young person who is given the right of appeal against decisions made about their support and, where there are different views, the views of the young person should prevail over those of the parent.

 A teaching assistant, the school or college Special Educational Needs Coordinator (SENCO) may help your child or young person complete section 5.1 of the EHC Plan document but they don’t have to use this document.
 They may choose to write down their views in a letter or to prepare their own report, choosing a format that suits them best.
 They may also prefer to give their views verbally at the meeting itself and ask for them to be recorded in the meeting notes.